 After the Foreclosure Process

-In my previous post, Foreclosure Process in Texas I covered that foreclosure is a process that begins with default of the loan and culminates in the sale of the property.
+In my previous post, Foreclosure Process in Texas I covered that foreclosure is actually a process that begins with default of the loan (missing a payment) and culminates in the sale of the property at a foreclosure auction.
 Now having an understanding of how the process works, let's discuss what happens after the auction takes place.

 Unfortunately, Texas has no statutory right of redemption after a mortgage foreclosure has taken place.
 (A redemption period is the legal right of a mortgage borrower who has been foreclosed to pay off the total debt, including principal balance plus certain additional costs and interest, in order to reclaim the property.)
 Once a home has been foreclosed due to a mortgage default, it cannot be redeemed.

 There are two provisions for redemption of non-mortgage foreclosures:

 (1) Sale for unpaid taxes.
 After a foreclosure for unpaid taxes, the former owner of homestead or agricultural property has a two-year right of redemption.
 For other types of property (i.e., non-homestead), the redemption period is 180 days.